performant-software/Neatline/README.md

   * Each individual record can be plotted on any of three "axes" in the exhibit - the map, the timeline, and a pane that houses long-format descriptive text, images, and other supporting information about the record.
 As the editor of the exhibit, you can toggle on and off any of the three viewport and configure the arrangements and default sizes of the various blocks.

-  * As you create records and draw representations of the material on the map and timeline, you have full control over the _ordering_ of the content in the exhibit, making it possible to construct complex narratives that convey information and arguments in a controlled sequence.
+  * As you create records and draw representations of the material on the map and timeline, you have full control over the ordering of the content in the exhibit.
+This makes it possible to construct complex narratives that convey information and arguments in a controlled sequence.

 By design, the software is completely agnostic about the original structure of the data that is being represented, and about the structure of final interpretive representations of the data in the exhibit.
 The geographic footprint of an object can be depicted by any arbitrary shape or collection of shapes on the map, and the temporal footprint can be rendered as a point, a span, or a rising and falling gradient that captures uncertainty or inherent ambiguity across a time interval.